-- The land unit is not applied within the DOC estate as this land is now classified within the conservation land unit. - The land unit is not applied to land which is owned by ACC for the purposes of an esplanade reserve or local park as this land is classified within the recreation 1 land unit. - Adjustments have been made to the shape of the land unit so that it fits the shape of the coast as far as practical. - Adjustments have been made to the shape of the land unit so that it fits the aerial and cadastral land base as far as practical. - Adjustments have been made to the shape of the land unit so that it fits alongside adjoining land units in a practical manner. - New areas have been added where they were identified as having the natural character, ecological and visual amenity values of the land unit.
+- The land unit is not applied within the DOC estate as this land is now classified within the conservation land unit. - The land unit is not applied to land which is owned by ACC for the purposes of an esplanade reserve or local park as this land is classified within the recreation 1 land unit. - Adjustments have been made to the shape of the land unit so that it fits the shape of the coast as far as practical. - Adjustments have been made to reflect the passing of vegetation from the regenerating to forest and bush in order to allow a greater level of protection to established or valuable stands of trees. - Adjustments have been made to the shape of the land unit so that it fits the aerial and cadastral land base as far as practical. - Adjustments have been made to the shape of the land unit so that it fits alongside adjoining land units in a practical manner. - New areas have been added where they were identified as having the natural character, conservation, ecological and visual amenity values of the land unit.
 These areas were identified as a result of site visits (by sea, air and foot) and from aerial photography.